 It’s about time for another paint project, isn’t it?
 Today I’m sharing a recent project that I absolutely ADORE—this painted geometric ladder shelves DIY!
 I did this project for DecoArt and could not be happier with the results.
+So I’m sharing my take on how to paint laminate wood shelves.

 I’ve been doing a lot of neutrals because, well, I love neutrals.
 But I decided to switch things up for these shelves and use some navy.
 I know…not a very adventurous choice, but baby steps, right?
 And I love how well the navy ended up looking with the bronze.